salml/ds-project-template/README.md

 The `-e` part of installing `fakeproj` stands for `--editable`, and it allows us to develop the package as we go.
 That way, when we make a change to the package, we don't have to reinstall it!
 You will, however, need to reimport it.
 If we hadn't used the `-e` option, the package would show up explicitly when we export the environment to `env.yml`, but then we would need to reinstall it whenever we make a change.

-Another useful tip for working with packages alongside Jupyeter Notebooks: add the following cell magic to the first cell in the notebook so that your import statement reflect the latest changes in your code:
+Another useful tip for working with packages alongside Jupyter Notebooks: add the following cell magic to the first cell in the notebook so that your import statement reflect the latest changes in your code:

 ```python
 %load_ext autoreload